 Woolworth Building

-Seen frequently in movies, the Woolworth Buiding was the tallest building in the world from 1913-1930.
+Seen frequently in movies, the Woolworth Building was the tallest building in the world from 1913-1930.

 Designed by Cass Gilbert, super-starchitect of the day, this neo-Gothic beauty, with its 57 floors and 34 elevators, rises to 792 ft.
-(241 m) and is currently the 53rd tallest in the United States and the 20th tallest in New York City.
+(241 m) and is the 44th tallest in New York City.

 You could also take a tour of the Woolworth Building.
 Like the previously mentioned buildings, this building is a stop on all of our Lower Manhattan tours